Relations with national, European and international institutions and advocacy actions

 Environmental sustainability is an European goal

-The political centrality of environmental sustainability (in all its forms) is also demonstrated by the intensity of legislative activities linked to this priority, among which we can mention the work attributable to the “renewed strategy for sustainable finance” and the most recent package for the simplification of sustainability reporting and the presentation at the beginning of 2025 of the new “Clean Industrial Deal” strategy which builds on what had already been foreseen in previous years through the “Fit for 55” and “RepowerEU” packages.
+The political centrality of environmental sustainability (in all its forms) is also demonstrated by the intensity of legislative activities linked to this priority, among which we can mention the work attributable to the most recent package for the simplification of sustainability reporting (including the delegated acts resulting therefrom), the revision of the Sustainable Finance Disclosure Regulation (SFDR) and the presentation at the beginning of 2025 of the new “Clean Industrial Deal” strategy which builds on what had already been foreseen in previous years through the “Fit for 55” and “RepowerEU” packages.
 In particular, all activities directly linked to the EU sustainable finance framework are directly relevant for Intesa Sanpaolo.

 European Union initiatives on sustainable finance and digitalisation in the banking sector